What’s really inside? The anatomy of a hot dog

 Maltodextrin: Basically, a filler and/or thickening agent used in processed foods, it's a compound made from cooked starch, corn, or wheat.

-Sodium nitrate: This common preservative helps preserve the red color of cured meat -- although studies have shown that consuming sodium nitrite may increase cancer risk and trigger migraines.
+Sodium nitrite: This common preservative helps preserve cured meat – studies have shown that consuming sodium nitrite may increase cancer risk and trigger migraines.
 Animal studies have linked sodium nitrates to an increased risk of cancer.

-Extractives of paprika: An oil-based extract from the paprika plant -- natural ingredient! -- used for color and longer shelf life.
+Paprika extract: An oil-based extract from the paprika plant used for color and longer shelf life.